Effect of Genotype and Plant Growth Regulators on Callus Formation of Sweet Basil

 Authors

-1 Applied Biotechnology Department, Molecular Biology Research and Studies Institute, Assiut University
+1 Applied Biotechnology Department, Molecular Biology Research and Studies Institute, 71516 Assiut, Assiut University

-3 Department of Genetics, Faculty of Agriculture, Assiut University, Egypt
+3 Department of Genetics, Faculty of Agriculture, Assiut University, 71516 Assiut, Egypt

 Abstract